 How does a typical rehearsal day take

 Firstly, I direct the blocking of the scene.
-This involves telling actors where they should move for the proper dramatic effect, ensuring sight lines for the audience and working with the set, props, lighting, costume and sound designs of the scene.
-Pupils then rehearse the scene and I coach the actors in how they need to improve their performance.
+This involves telling actors where they should move for the proper dramatic effect, ensuring sightlines for the audience and working with the set, props, lighting, costume and sound designs of the scene.
+Pupils then rehearse the scene, and I coach the actors in how they need to improve their performance.
 My focus is usually on body language, gestures, facial and vocal expression along with proxemics, semiotics, pause, and pace.
 Pupils then run through the scene numerous times to ensure all is good.
 I always give time for them to annotate the script to ensure direction is clearly understood.
-A scene is revisited numerous times throughout the rehearsal process.
+A scene is revisited multiple times throughout the rehearsal process.

 Tell us a bit about the costumes,